Yackandandah: History

-The area was first opened to white settlement when James Osborne took up land at Osborne's Flat in 1844.
+The area was first opened to white settlement when Irish-born James Osborne took up land at Osborne's Flat in 1837.
 On the discovery of gold deposits on its territory in 1852, it became a gold mining centre known for its alluvial wet mining techniques.
 Yackandandah Post Office opened on 13 June 1856.
 Another office nearby, Yackandandah Junction, opened in 1872 but closed in 1885.

 In his local book, Antony O'Brien (p.
 22) quotes an old poem published in the Melbourne Punch, 11 June 1857, titled, "The Lass of Yackandandah".